 7. Drink Your Calories

 If you throw in a few protein shakes or smoothies into your day, you can drink up a lot of extra calories.
 Try mixing a protein powder with milk and nut butter.
 You can even throw some spinach or bananas into the mix for an added nutrition boost.
 Enjoy a glass of orange juice with breakfast, a full-fat dairy latte as a treat, or any other relatively healthy beverages throughout the day and with meals.
 Whatever you do, don’t reach for the soda — empty calories, sugar and chemicals are never a good idea.

 8. Have A Bedtime Snack

-We’re often told to avoid eating at night or after a certain time in order to lose weight.
+We’re often told to avoid eating at night or after a certain time in order to lose weight and to avoid midnight food delivery.
 This puts your body in fasting mode, which only ends once you’ve eaten breakfast.
 For those who are trying to gain weight the healthy way, a healthy midnight snack — like a glass of warm milk, a peanut butter and jelly sandwich, or a small wrap sandwich with avocado, vegetables, and lean meat or cheese.

 9. Eat Several Foods At Once

 Why simply eat a banana, when you can enjoy a sliced banana on a piece of whole grain toast with peanut butter, and wash it all down with a big glass of milk?
 By adding several different foods to a snack or meal, you’re adding density and calories, and eventually, weight.
 Try including three different food groups in every meal or snack you eat to ensure you’re getting a broad spectrum of nutrients in.